Molajo/Filesystem/README.md

     echo $adapter-fs->parent;
     echo 'etc';
 ```

-Standard metadata attributes are listed below and defined in the *Molajo\Filesystem\Properties* class.
-The Properties
-class can be extended and customized, as needed, by Filesystem.

 **Metadata about the Fileystem** filesystem_type, root, persistence, default_directory_permissions,
 default_file_permissions, read_only.

 **Metadata about requested path** (be it a file or folder) path, is_absolute, absolute_path, exists, owner,
 group, create_date, access_date, modified_date, is_readable, is_writable, is_executable, is_directory,
-is_file, is_link, type, name, parent, extension, no_extension, size, and mime_type
+is_file, is_link, type, name, parent, extension, no_extension, size, and mime_type.

+Metadata is defined in the [Molajo\Filesystem\Properties](https://github.com/Molajo/Filesystem/blob/master/src/Molajo/Filesystem/Type/FilesystemProperties.php) class.
+The Properties
+class can be extended and customized, as needed, by Filesystem.

 ### Filesystem Commands ###